AR-k12code/eSchoolUpload/README.md

   -reportname "studentemails" #Files that have a specific name
   -reportnamelike "HomeAccessPasswords" #Files that have the timestamp put at the end.
 This will download the latest version.
   -outputfile #Path to place downloaded file.
 If not specified it will use the filename from eSchool
   -InterfaceID #Your Download Definition.
 This will create the file specified by reportname.
 Script waits until all tasks are complete.
+This must be 5 characters.
+If you have a 3 character InterfaceID you must character pad it with spaces.
+Example:"WEB  "

 eSchoolGenerateHACLogins.ps1
 -------------------------------------------------------------------------